xsdk-project/xsdk-policy-compatibility/hypre_compliance_example.md

 **M9.** Use a limited and well-defined symbol, macro, library, and include file name space.
 ```
-hypre satisfies this requirement by pre-pending macros, libraries and include file names with "HYPRE_" to avoid namespace collisions with other packages.
+hypre satisfies this requirement by pre-pending macros, libraries and include file names with "HYPRE_" and "_hypre" to avoid namespace collisions with other packages.
 ```

 **M10.** Provide an xSDK team accessible repository (not necessarily publicly available).
 ```
-hypre is compliant. hypre pushes updated versions to github, which is accessible by the xSDK team.
+hypre is compliant. hypre releases are mirrored on github, which is accessible by the xSDK team.
 ```

 **M11.** Have no hardwired print or IO statements that cannot be turned off.